CookiePLMonster/CookiePLMonster.github.io/_posts/2018-05-20-silentpatch-r29.md

 EDIT: \\
 What happened?
 Since this release, **I am not hosting SilentPatch on GTAGarage** anymore.
 Due to a bug on their website (which remains ignored for over a year), every new submission is marked as malware.
 This was the final straw for me, so now releases are self-hosted.

+EDIT2: \\
+Attention, Steam SA users! r29 used to crash on a Steam version, now it doesn't anymore!
+If you encountered them, please redownload.